Fredy-Medawar/CSCE-435-Project-Team-22/Report.md

 ![](images/mergesort/mpi_combined.jpg)

 I'm proud of my MPI implementation of Mergesort.
 It works by generating a binary tree with leaves for each process, then each process walks down the tree and obtains a list of the destinations of it's original data.
 Then each process begins execution of a loop where it sorts it's local data, and then either sends it to another process or receives a message from another process.
 When it receives foreign data, it will copy that data and it's local data into a new array, and set that new array as it's local data for the next step.
 By the end of it, the sorted array is in the local data of process 0.
 For this reason, it's physically impossible for mergesort to beat an algorithm which doesn't involve gathering the data at the end.
 Mergesort will always gather the data in one process.
 I wondered why my code got progressively slower with more processes, or, why the speedup graph slopes downwards.
 Initially, I thought it was because my code was calling "MPI_Barrier()" in every recursive step- to ensure that the processors advanced up the tree together, and that any time, a process would only have one message in it's mailbox.
 I adapted the code so that when initially traversing the tree, processes not only make a list of the destinations of the data, but also a list of the sources the process should expect a message from.
-With that information, it was possible to have processors receives messages by rank, and I removed the MPI_Barrier() call.
+With that information, it was possible to have processors receive messages by rank, and I removed the MPI_Barrier() call.
 This did not help.
 This only added the initial overhead.
 The reason why the speedup graph slopes downwards is because of the constant array copies.
-Because I designed my algorithm to be minimalistic in respect to the memory, arrays are constantly allocated and de-allocated, and there are 2n float copy instructions for a recursive step of subarray size n.
+Because I designed my algorithm to be minimalistic with respect to the memory, arrays are constantly allocated and de-allocated, and there are 2n float copy instructions for a recursive step of subarray size n.
 Hence, sorting an array with one processor involves 0 float copy instructions, which is hard to beat with parallelism.
 I expect that this algorithm would have moderate speedup had I prioritized that, and made it so every processor allocates the full size of the array even if it uses a tiny fraction of it.

 There are advantages to this approach.
 Since the size of the array is constant on all processors, it could be possible to make use of some nodes with less memory and others with more.
 The speedup graphs for computation actually begin to trend upwards past 2^8 processors, though that speedup is still less than 1, my algorithm could see use in a computing system with many nodes which could be used for power but do not have as much memory as some of the others.